 - The XRL interface of static_routes.

 - Implementing the XRL interface of static_routes.

 - The main loop of static routes.

 - Calling XRLs on the RIB.

+- Compiling the source code

 3 The XRL Interface of static_routes

 XRL interfaces are defined by a .xif file (pronounced dot-ziff). xif stands for XRL InterFace.
 All .xif files reside in xorp/xrl/interfaces.